Faculty Excellence

 - Biological sciences professor Mary Lou Guerinot belongs to the prestigious National Academy of Science and also serves on its governing board.

-- In the arts, Dartmouth faculty have been awarded prestigious awards such as the Kleban Prize for Musical Theatre (César Alvarez), the Hurston/Wright Legacy Award for Poetry (Vievee Francis), the Rome Prize from the American Academy in Rome (Ash Fure, Peter Orner, Enrico Riley ’95, and Tricia Treacy), and the Paul Engle Prize (Alexander Chee).
+- In the arts, Dartmouth faculty have been awarded major awards such as the Kleban Prize for Musical Theatre (César Alvarez), the Hurston/Wright Legacy Award for Poetry (Vievee Francis), the Rome Prize from the American Academy in Rome (Ash Fure, Peter Orner, Enrico Riley ’95, and Tricia Treacy), and the Paul Engle Prize (Alexander Chee).
 Composer Ash Fure’s work Bound to the Bow was named a finalist for the 2017 Pulitzer Prize in Music.

 - Theoretical physicist Marcelo Gleiser is the recipient of the prestigious Templeton Prize, which serves as a philanthropic catalyst for “discoveries relating to the deepest and most perplexing questions facing humankind.”